jgkym/cli-llm/README.md

 ## Customization / Extending

-The modular design makes it easy to add a new feature.
+The modular design makes it easy to use your own features.
 If you're new to DSPy, there's no need to worry!
-It's very straightforward to learn, and [an intuitive guide](https://dspy.ai/learn/) is provided to help you get started.
+It's very straightforward to learn, and [the official guide](https://dspy.ai/learn/) is provided to help you get started.

 ### 0. Configuration